 But performance-wise, we found out that Glyby Intelligent is better than Lix 3D printing pen.
 Want to find out how well it performs?
 Yes?
 Okay, here we go…

-Priced at just $50, Glyby Intelligent 3D printing pen is easily one of the most affordable of pens out there in the stores, and yeah it’s also an easy choice for the budget-friendly shoppers.
+Glyby Intelligent 3D printing pen is easily one of the most affordable of pens out there in the stores, and yeah it’s also an easy choice for the budget-friendly shoppers.
 Performance-wise, it is again one of the best we have used till date.
 You can draw 3D structures on almost any surface – no matter how rough or smooth it is.
 However, we would also like to add that this 3D printing pen is more suited for kids than adults.
 So, if you are a professional artist or someone looking to make high class 3D drawings, then you might better consider the other pens in our list.
 Look for a 3D pen that is more suited for professionals rather than kids and beginners.

 Coming back to Glyby Intelligent 3D pens, we would say that kids in your home are going to love this one more than the other 3D pens.
 It has sufficient features to keep them immersed in a world of joy for a long time.
 But, if your kids are too young, then make sure to supervise them so that things don’t go wrong.

 There is no major drawback about Glyby Intelligent 3D printing pen as such.
 Since it’s designed for the kids, it does a great job in being a kid’s best 3D friend.
-Of course, there is a range of other 3D printing pens out there in the market, but most of them are priced at or above $90, so Glyby Intelligent 3D printing pen takes the cake when you bring in the budget factor.
+Of course, there is a range of other 3D printing pens out there in the market, but most of them are expensive, so Glyby Intelligent 3D printing pen takes the cake when you bring in the budget factor.
 If you wish to surprise your kids with a perfect birthday present, reward them for scoring high marks in exams, or help them learn some amazing stuff, then this pen should make a great choice.

 If you are looking for a top class 3D printing pen, check out this one called CreoPop 3D cordless.
 This is my personal favorite too.
 Just like the Lix 3D printing pen, this one is unique in its own way.
 Wonder what’s so special about this 3D pen?
 Well, it is portable, which means it works even without a wire.
 And if you are on looking for something cool, then here’s more: unlike other 3D pens, this one has no heating feature at all.
 Yes, this one uses plastic without a wire and does the job without being heated.